-- A written statement from a licensed physician that an immunization is medically contraindicated for a specified period of time and the reasons for the medical contraindications will exempt a student from the specific immunization requirements for the period of time specified in the physician's statement. - A student shall be exempted from mandatory immunization if the parent objects in a written signed statement upon the grounds that the proposed immunization interferes with the free exercise of the student's religious rights. - The physician or parent's statement is to be kept by the school as part of the student's immunization record.
+• A written statement from a licensed physician that an immunization would be detrimental to the student's health will exempt a student from the specific immunization requirements for the period of time specified in the physician's statement.

+• A student shall be exempted from mandatory immunization if the parent objects in a written signed statement upon the grounds that the proposed immunization interferes with the free exercise of the student's religious rights.

+• The physician or parent's statement is to be kept by the school as part of the student's immunization record.